Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers

 Namely, the network $h$ continues to preserve the knowledge $\mathcal{P}$ within $t_2$ iterations. \end{restatable}

-\textbf{Messages Behind Theorem~\ref{the:stage2-P}.} \quad Theorem~\ref{the:stage2-P} demonstrates the optimization process on the linear separable part $\mathcal{P}$ in the specialized stage, annealing the learning rate from $\eta_1$ to $\eta_2$. \textbf{Statement (d.1)} demonstrates that the signal weight $\overline{W}$ does not change significantly in the specialized stage, given the upper bound $o(1)$.
-Concretely, the upper bound of the weight difference between two moments is $\frac{\epsilon^2_{V,1}}{\log^2\left(1/\epsilon_{V,1}\right)\sqrt{\log d}}$, with the order of $\frac{1}{(\text{Poly}(d))^2 (\log d)^{5/2}}$. \textbf{Statement (d.2)} demonstrates that the loss also does not change much from iteration $t_1$ to $t_1+t_2$, ensuring that the model remains low training loss on linear separable component $\mathcal{P}$.
-In detail, the small changes in loss have an order of $\frac{1}{(\text{Poly}(d))^2 (\log d)^{5/2}}$.
-In summary, \textbf{in the specialized stage, the network $h$ continues to preserve the knowledge $\mathcal{P}$ acquired during the elementary stage.} Given that both the changes in signal weight $\overline{W}$ and the loss are minimal, we also conclude that the specialized stage is dedicated exclusively to the learning of nonlinear separable component $\mathcal{Q}$.
+\textit{Messages Behind Theorem~\ref{the:stage2-P}.} \quad Theorem~\ref{the:stage2-P} demonstrates the optimization process on the linear separable part $\mathcal{P}$ in the specialized stage, annealing the learning rate from $\eta_1$ to $\eta_2$. \textbf{Statement (d.1)} demonstrates that the signal weight $\overline{W}$ experiences a structured evolution rather than catastrophic drift.
+This dynamic is governed by a decay factor $\alpha$, a target reinforcement multiplier $\mu^\prime$, and a negligible noise perturbation $\|E^\prime\|_F \lesssim \frac{1}{\text{Poly}(d)}$.
+Concretely, while the shifted weight magnitude can reach up to $\mathcal{O}(d\log^2 d)$, it is confined to reinforcing the target signal direction $w^\star (w^\star)^{\top}$. \textbf{Statement (d.2)} demonstrates that the model maintains low surrogate loss on the linear separable component $\mathcal{P}$ from iteration $t_1$ to $t_1+t_2$.
+In detail, the loss bound evolves from $\mathcal{E}$ to $\mathcal{E}^{\alpha/2}$, scaling as $\Theta\left((\frac{\log^2 d}{\sqrt{d}})^{\alpha/2}\right)$, which preserves the asymptotically small error.
+In summary, given that the signal weight $\overline{W}$ reinforces its target direction and the loss remains minimal, \textbf{in the specialized stage, the network $h$ continues to preserve the knowledge $\mathcal{P}$ acquired during the elementary stage.}